xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 arr.hello = () => "hello"
 ```

-**Quiz time!** What's going to be returned when we run the following code?
+**Pop Quiz!** What's going to be returned when we run the following code?

 ```javascript
 arr.partition(e => e < 3) // #1